B.Mus(Hons), Royal College of Music; M.Mus., King’s College, University of London; Ph.D., University of Chicago

 I teach a variety of courses in music history, theory, and analysis.
-These include core courses for the music major and minor: The Symphony in the World; Looking backwards, reaching forwards: Modernism and Music (MUS 201-202); Opera: Its History, Music, and Drama (MUS230).
+These include core courses for the music major and minor: The Symphony in the World; Looking Backwards, Reaching Forwards: Modernism and Music (MUS 201-202); Opera: Its History, Music, and Drama (MUS230).
 My electives focus on a range of topics: The Femme and Her Song; Being Modern in Paris; Virtuosity, Suspicion, Transcendence; Finding France in French Piano Music; Nothingness in Music, Poetry, and Art; Music and Sound in Video Games; Paris Chic: French Music and the Arts.